 A homemade soup doesn't really take that long to make it.
 Just cut the ingredients in small pieces, and mix them together in one pot.
 Just let it cook.
 Preparation time is about 20 Min and cooking time depends on the amount of chicken that is used.

-I normally cook a bigger amount of broth which is lasting for the next 2 or more days, depending on how many hungry mouths I have to feed.
-You can freeze it or just keep it in the fridge for some days.
-Use the frozen broth when you are in a hurry; just defrost the broth, add some pasta or vegetable and that's it.
+It is practical to cook a bigger amount of broth which is lasting for the next 2 or more.
+Just freeze the left over.
+Then heat the frozen broth when you won't have much time.
+Just defrost the broth, add some pasta or vegetable and you can enjoy a wholesome soup.
 Happy Cooking!

 • 2 liter filtered or spring water

-• 3-5 chicken legs or wings, chicken breast (less fat) or 1 smaller chicken fresh or frozen
+• 3-5 chicken legs or wings, chicken breast, or 1 smaller chicken, fresh or frozen

 • 1 medium size onion